Frequently Asked Questions

 Who is eligible for services?

-To receive services through Developmental Connections or any of its affiliated non-profit organizations an individual must have mental retardation or some other developmental disability.
+To receive services through Developmental Connections or any of its affiliated non-profit organizations an individual must have a documented intellectual or developmental disability.
 According to state law (Sec.
-630.005, RSMo) a qualifying individual’s mental retardation must have occurred before the age of 18, while any other developmental disability must have occurred before age 22.
+630.005, RSMo) a qualifying individual’s intellectual or developmental disability must have occurred before the age of 18, while any other developmental disability must have occurred before age 22.
 All conditions must be expected to continue indefinitely.

 What is a Developmental Disability?